Carmen Lebbos

 Carmen Lebbos (كارمن لبّس; born 22 February 1963) is a Lebanese theater, television, and film actress who has worked in film, television actress.
-Lebbos has been active since 1981; she has been in several television series and movies including Ziad Doueiri’s West Beirut and Josef Fares’s Zozo.
+Lebbos has been active since 1981; she has been in several television series and movies including Ziad Doueiri's West Beirut and Josef Fares's Zozo.

 Biography

 Lebbos was born in Beirut to a working-class family.

 Personal life

-Lebbos was in fifteen year long relationship with famed Lebanese musician Ziad Rahbani.
+Lebbos was in a fifteen year long relationship with famed Lebanese musician Ziad Rahbani.